arthurfenderbucker/arthurfenderbucker.github.io/_pages/about.md

 I am a passionate roboticist and AI researcher.

-Currently, I am pursuing a PhD in Robotics at [Carnegie Mellon University](https://www.cmu.edu/) at the roBot Intelligence Group (BIG), focusing my research on the field of Robotic Learning facilitated by multimodal human-robot interaction.
+Currently, I am pursuing a PhD in Robotics at [Carnegie Mellon University](https://www.cmu.edu/) at the roBot Intelligence Group (BIG).
+I focus my research on the field of Robotic Learning facilitated by multimodal human-robot interaction and self-supervised learning.

 My previous projects and research encompass the fields of autonomous systems, AI, Robotics, and electronics.
 **I invite you to check my [Portfolio]({{url}}/portfolio) and [Publications]({{url}}/publications)**.